Age characteristics of children - character traits

 In order to teach effectively, one should be aware of the uniqueness of each child—the combination of temperament, upbringing, strengths and weaknesses.

-However, when teaching a group of children, it is not practical to cater for the complete spectrum of differences in personality and learning style.
+When teaching a group of children, however, it is not practical to cater for the complete spectrum of differences in personality and learning style.
 Yet, children of a particular age group share common characteristics, and it is important to be aware of these for the following reasons:

 - Knowing the abilities and limitations of a certain age group helps to structure the content of a lesson for maximum effectiveness.